Eshan05/ClutterHunter/docs/ScannerSpike.md

 ## Current Measurement

-One optimized warm-cache smoke run on the current `C:` volume on 2026-07-14
+The accepted optimized warm-cache smoke run on the current `C:` volume after the reboot on 2026-07-14 produced:

-produced:
+- 6,146,048 MFT slots and 6,293,553,152 MFT bytes read;

-- 7,281,764 adopted entries;
+- 7,299,752 adopted entries;
-- helper raw scan and arena finalization: 8.010 seconds;
+- helper raw scan and arena finalization: 6.820 seconds;
-- named-pipe transfer, strict validation, and direct core arena adoption included:
+- named-pipe transfer: 1.292 seconds; direct core adoption: 0.601 seconds;
-  11.57 seconds for the complete Rust smoke-test body; and
+- 9.66 seconds for the complete Rust smoke-test body;
-- 464,675,604,328 allocated bytes indexed.
+- 472,736,309,248 allocated bytes indexed;
+- 620,160,659 bytes of final arena capacity;
+- lifetime peaks of 1,133,899,776 helper bytes and 656,871,424 host bytes; and
+- a sampled concurrent helper-plus-host peak of 1,275,105,280 bytes.

+The helper owner table is now independently releasable chunks rather than one monolithic allocation.
+Owner paths use packed 16-byte links and shared name bytes instead of millions of inline `String`/`SmallVec` values.
+Finalization compacts only accepted names into an exact-capacity arena and releases source chunks as it progresses.
+Compared with the initial accepted post-reboot run, helper peak fell from 1.92 GB to 1.13 GB and complete smoke time fell from 10.52 to 9.66 seconds.
+The measured 7.30-million-entry concurrent peak scales to about 873 MB at the five-million-entry contract target, before the helper exits.

+The warm usable-view benchmark now includes raw scan, ownership/policy classification, stable coverage/totals, and the first 50-row analyzer query.
+Its three runs were 18.484, 18.074, and 18.035 seconds, for an 18.074-second median;
-The user's nearby WizTree observation was 21.00 seconds for its displayed scan completion, followed by additional time before all files and the treemap appeared.
+the bounded first query was below the millisecond timer and real-session Rust state was about 664 MB at 7.30 million entries.
+The user's nearby WizTree observation was 21.00 seconds for displayed scan completion, followed by more time before all files and the treemap appeared.
+This is useful trajectory evidence, not a controlled product comparison: a same-session WizTree capture and three cold-cache ClutterHunter runs remain required.

-These numbers are encouraging but are not a benchmark result: both are single, uncontrolled runs, cache and system load differ, and ClutterHunter's measurement does not yet include policy classification or the first interactive analyzer view.
-Analyzer classification and bounded first-query measurements are now in [AnalyzerCore.md](AnalyzerCore.md).
-The release gate remains median cold/warm runs against the same volume and the same usable-view endpoint.
-A fresh elevated run after the laptop reboot was not claimed: the manual helper remained at the Windows elevation boundary while Computer Use was unavailable.
+After enabling the raw backend in the release UI on 2026-07-15, the user's next real `C:` scan reported 6,941,824 items, 440.4 GB allocated, and 19.6 seconds to the populated analyzer view.
+The nearby WizTree observation was 21.00 seconds to its scan-complete indicator and still needed additional population time.
+This confirms the UI was previously timing traversal rather than the implemented fast path; it remains an observational comparison until the controlled three-run cold/warm protocol is completed.

+Protocol v10 then added running physical-allocation progress using the same unnamed-stream, named-stream, directory, and hard-link ownership rules as final aggregation.
+The user confirmed that both Items and Allocated now advance during a real MFT scan; the final totals remain authoritative.

+The reboot-only hold was not a raw-volume `CreateFile` failure.
+The helper had duplicated one synchronous duplex named-pipe handle: a blocking cancellation read could serialize a progress write on the shared Windows pipe object, which also prevented the watchdog from reporting.
+Separate data and cancellation pipe instances removed that race.
+The elevated raw-versus-traversal fixture now passes resident/non-resident, sparse, compressed, hard-link, alternate-stream, Unicode, reparse, zero-byte, and concurrently changing-file checks.
+Its accepted warm run finished in 8.67 seconds.
+Sparse/compressed physical allocation now uses the NTFS compressed-size field rather than the reserved-allocation field.

+The synthetic analyzer gate remains healthy independently: five million entries reached the first bounded search in 200 ms with 390,000,065 bytes of modeled first-view Rust state.
+Current-machine ownership discovery passed for 275 roots.
+The full Rust workspace, warning-denied clippy, TypeScript/Vite production build, and Tauri release build pass.
+Protocol v10 adds physical allocation to bounded progress frames and rebuilds both host and helper.
+MSI/NSIS archive acceptance must be repeated for this wire revision.
+Windows Graphics Capture still fails with `SetIsBorderRequired ...
+0x80004002`; ShareX screenshots and accessibility state provide current visual evidence instead.

 ## eDirStat Reuse